VanOvermeire/dynamodb-helper/README.md

 - delete call
 - batch write
 - batch read
-- create and delete table call
 - help for query calls?
-- handle pagination
+- handle pagination (for query and batch)
 - own error handling
     - less use of expect, more Result
     - and also tryfrom instead of from